Why is (crowd) testing important?

 In cases when you are utilizing several types of testing at the same time, you can imagine how quickly bug reports can pile up.

 If the platform you are using for crowdtesting is not validating the bug reports properly, you might have to communicate to the testers.
 And since the testers are scattered all around the world, communication can get complicated really quickly.
 Hence, time zones and language barriers can stand in the way of smooth operations.

 Choosing a crowdtesting platform that provides support for these issues and manages bug reports internally can be a great help.

 The list of possible testing types is very extensive.
-Some testing is categorised by the technology tested - security testing, user interface (UI) testing, etc. Other testing is divided by the nature of the development work - for instance, iterative or regression testing.
+Some testing is categorized by the technology tested - security testing, user interface (UI) testing, etc. Another testing is divided by the nature of the development work - for instance, iterative or regression testing.

-Due to the nature of crowdtesting, not all testing is suitable for the crowds to complete.
+Due to the nature of crowdtesting, not all testing types are suitable for the crowds to complete.
 Hence, it is important to identify the types of testing you would like to outsource to the crowds, and be careful with the choice.

 The exploratory nature of crowdtesting can make it hard when ensuring the product performs well as a whole.